sreahard/chick-tech-demo/README.md

 ### 2)  Start Auth Server
-- Navigate to the auth-server directory `cd server/server`
 - Install the dependencies `npm install`
-- In the authorization_code create a .env file
+- Create a .env file
 - Add this to the .env file
 ```
 SPOTIFY_CLIENT_ID = 'Your client id'
 SPOTIFY_CLIENT_SECRET = 'Your client secret'
 ```
-- Run the Server `node authorization_code/app.js`
+- Run the Server `node app.js`

 ### 3)  Start Client
-- Navigate to the auth-server directory `cd client`
+- Navigate to the client directory `cd client`
 - Install the dependencies `npm install`
 - Run the Server `npm start`